- Mission Statement

 University Curriculum for Bachelor’s Degree Candidates

-For all bachelor’s degree candidates entering Quinnipiac University during or after Fall 2016, the University Curriculum consists of 46 credits as outlined in the following curriculum structure:
+For all bachelor’s degree candidates entering Quinnipiac University during or after Fall 2016, the University Curriculum consists of a minimum 46 credits as outlined in the following curriculum structure.
+Specific credit and course requirements for the UC may vary by major.

 Foundations of Inquiry (4 classes = 12 credits)